zhiephie/lib-rajaongkir/README.md

 ### 2 Install via `composer create-project`

-Alternatively, you can use `composer create-project` to install SlimStarter without downloading zip or cloning this repo.
+Alternatively, you can use `composer create-project` to install Library RajaOngkir without downloading zip or cloning this repo.

 ``` bash
   SOON